QuiqueCrespo/ComputationalLogic/Readme.md

 stored_rule(1, [(not(teacher(donald)):-true)]).
 ```

-The first rules are based on prolog's syntax A:-B translating into if B is true then A is true.
+The first rules are based on the prolog's syntax A:-B translating into if B is true then A is true.
 Therefore, the first rule implies that if you are happy then you are a teacher, the second rule implies that peter is happy and the third rule implies that donald is not a teacher.

 ## prolexa_grammar.pl - Grammar

-The change in grammar was required to add the following features to prolexa: 1- understand negation in the question e.g. "explain why donald is not happy".
-2-understand donald when being referred to in the sentence 3-respond with coherent sentences to the new required explaination.
+The change in grammar was required to add the following features to prolexa: 1- understand negation in the question e.g. "Explain why donald is not happy".
+2-understand donald when being referred to in the sentence 3-respond with coherent sentences to the new required explanation.
 The changes can be found below:

 ```
 pred(happy,  1,[a/happy]).